Soluto/stitch/examples/kubernetes/README.md

     kubectl apply -f ../../remote-sources/kubernetes/GqlSchemaCRD.yaml
     ```

-3. Run skaffold in the example's folder:
+3. If you've chosen Skaffold run this in the example's folder:

     ```bash
     skaffold dev
+    ```

+4. If you've chosen Tilt run this in the example's folder:

+    ```bash
+    tilt up
     ```

 ## Playing with GraphQL